Lightroom Preset Packs & Instructions

 Lightroom Preset Pack - Night Cityscapes

-I have set the preset exposure to values between +1 and +2 depending on the preset, and you may need to adjust this to suit your photographic exposure.
+I have set the preset exposure to values between +1 and +2 depending on the preset, and you will need to adjust this to suit your photographic exposure.
 White balance is also set to "As Shot" so you may need to adjust temperature and tint depending on your camera white balance settings (I always shoot using auto white balance).

 To install the Red Halation Photoshop Action: